aisyah-t/gratitude-ly/README.md

-# Personal Project for Phase 2 of Enspiral Dev Academy Web Development Bootcamp
+# Personal Project for Phase 2 of Enspiral Dev Academy

 ## Gratitude-ly